CHASING LOADER ANIMATION

 }

-animation with a duration of 1.5 seconds and an infinite loop. -
+• The animation property is applied to all squares, making them use the chase animation with a duration of 1.5 seconds and an infinite loop.

-pseudo-classes to add different animation delays to the squares, creating the chasing effect. -
+• We use nth-child pseudo-classes to add different animation delays to the squares, creating the chasing effect.

 see Demo: Codepen